designstem/projects/frequency/index.md

 </f-notes>

+<f-icon-heading icon="activity" size="small">You are now ready to make your own visual experiments!</f-icon-heading>

-# <f-activity-icon />Make a spinning animation
+# Make a spinning animation

 -

-You are now ready to make your own visual experiments!

 <span class="bullet">1</span> First you need a paper template